HealthRex/CDSS/stride/stride.md

 https://stanfordmedicine.app.box.com/folder/48947323122

-(For many, you can likely skip to just downloading the pre-processed PostgreSQL dumps under data/medinfo_2008_2017.
+(For many, you can likely skip to just downloading the pre-processed PostgreSQL dumps under data/medinfo_2008_2017 and loading into PostgreSQL.
 If you have the Box Sync desktop client, you can go to the above link and pick "Sync to Desktop" under the Details options to easily download all of the files.)

 ### raw --> clean (runtime: 1 – 1.5 hours)